SUCCESS STORY

 2) Minimum viable content, with curation

-Boca Rosa didn't need a "perfect center" to start.
-They needed a useful V1, aligned with the brand's voice and the themes that appeared the most in crises.
+Boca Rosa didn’t need a “perfect center” to get started.
+It needed a useful V1, aligned with the brand’s way of speaking and with the topics that came up most during crises.

 common exceptions at launch

-messages of empathy and transparency (without becoming a robot)
+empathy and transparency messages (without turning into a robot)

-3) Continuous auditing with a clear owner (this speeds things up immensely)
+3) Continuous auditing with a clear owner (this speeds things up a lot)

-Another point that almost everyone ignores: having someone from CX as the owner of the audit changes the game.
-It’s not an “IT project.”
+Another point almost everyone ignores: having someone from CX as the owner of the audit changes the game.
+It’s not a “TI project.”
 It’s customer experience.

-And when the owner is close to the operation:
+And when the owner is close to operations:

 feedback becomes a short cycle

-AI starts “ramping up” like a real person
+the AI “ramps up” like a real person

-4) Personality and tone of voice (without destroying the branding)
+4) Personality and voice tone (without destroying the branding)

-Here there was an obvious requirement: it wasn't possible to scale with a clunky chatbot.
+Here there was an obvious requirement: you couldn’t scale with a rigid chatbot.

-AI needed to speak as Boca Rosa speaks.
+The AI needed to speak the way Boca Rosa speaks.

 So the persona was designed to:

-mirror the client's tone when it makes sense
+mirror the customer’s tone when it makes sense

-Xavier said something that sums it up well: there are clients who end the conversation without realizing it was AI — and this only happens when the language is human and consistent with the brand.
+Xavier said something that sums it up well: there are customers who end the conversation without realizing it was AI — and that only happens when the language is human and consistent with the brand.

-5) Integration to move from "FAQ" to becoming an agent
+5) Integration to move beyond “FAQ” and become an agent

-For me, this is the dividing line: chatbot answers. agent resolves.
+For me, this is the dividing line: chatbot answers. agent solves.

-And in Boca Rosa's case, since 80% of the tickets are logistics, simply having content isn't enough.
+And in Boca Rosa’s case, since 80% of tickets are logistics, content alone isn’t enough.

 pull tracking automatically